intershop/intershop-pwa/docs/state-management.md

 ### Facades

-Facades are injectable instances which provide simplified access to the store via exposed Observables and action dispatcher methods.
-They should be used in Angular components but not within NgRx Artifacts themselves.
+Facades are injectable instances which provide simplified access to the store via exposed observables and action dispatcher methods.
+They should be used in Angular components but not within NgRx artifacts themselves.

 ## File Structure

-After trying out various file structures and naming patterns we decided the following:
+The file structure looks like this:

 ```
 src/app/core